U.S. House passes bill reforming Electoral Count Act to stop Jan. 6 repeat - NewsBreak

 The 10 Senate Republicans include Collins, Rob Portman of Ohio, Mitt Romney of Utah, Lisa Murkowski of Alaska, Thom Tillis of North Carolina, Shelley Moore Capito of West Virginia, Todd Young of Indiana, Ben Sasse of Nebraska, Lindsey Graham of South Carolina and Chuck Grassley of Iowa.

 The post U.S. House passes bill reforming Electoral Count Act to stop Jan.
-6 repeat appeared first on Colorado Newsline .
+6 repeat appeared first on Nebraska Examiner .